Primates Feb 17

 The Presiding Bishop Elect Writes

-Dear George, Oh, how I wish I could be with you to celebrate the life of one of the church’s pioneers!
+Dear George Oh, how I wish I could be with you to celebrate the life of one of the church’s pioneers!
 It sounds like you have put together a remarkable tribute to her life’s work, work that is ongoing and will continue to flourish.
 My prayers will be with you that weekend.
-I am…
+I am very…

 Read more